Firmsconsulting

 Do you have all the tools and skills to succeed?

-Do you have sufficient time to succeed in your business career training?
+Do you have sufficient time to succeed in your career?

 If not, can you create more time for building yourself?
 In other words, which activities are “noise” and can be eliminated or delegated to others?
 Are your social activities preventing you from reaching your goal?